min2ha/ukwa-site/content/target/45899/index.en.md

   "start_date": "2016-10-05T10:00:00Z"
 }

-# Word Distillery, The - Poetry in Performance

 The Word Distillery is a group of poets based at Aberystwyth Arts Centre who perform their work and the work of celebrated poets.